BaseMax/AutoInviteToOrgByStar/README.md

 # Auto Invite To Orginization By Star

 A GitHub action script to automatically invite everyone to your organization who star your repository.

+## What is this?

+### You can STAR this repository, After that, you will invite to a surprise and fantastic organization.

 ## Deploy

 #### Create `MY_GITHUB_KEY` variable at Secrets